Tennant Creek: History

 The Warumungu people have lived in the region surrounding Tennant Creek for thousands of years.
 The traditional name for the creek north of where the town is now located is Jurnkkurakurr, although it is now used to refer to the area of the township as well.
 The first European explorer to pass through the region was John McDouall Stuart in 1860, on his unsuccessful first attempt to cross the continent from south to north.
-He named a creek to the north of town after John Tennant, a financier of his expedition and a pastoralist from Port Lincoln, South Australia, in gratitude for the financial help Tennant had provided for Stuart's expeditions across Australia.
+He named a creek to the north of the town after John Tennant, a financier of his expedition and a pastoralist from Port Lincoln, South Australia, in gratitude for the financial help Tennant had provided for Stuart's expeditions across Australia.

-The Australian Overland Telegraph Line, that once allowed electronic communication between southern Australian cities and London, was constructed in the 1870s and forged a corridor through the middle of the continent that the Explorer's Way and Ghan train now travel.
+The Australian Overland Telegraph Line, that once allowed communication between southern Australian cities and London, was constructed in the 1870s and forged a corridor through the middle of the continent that the Explorer's Way and Ghan train now travel.
 A temporary building for a telegraph repeater station was erected near the watercourse of Tennant Creek in 1872.
-Two years later, the solid stone buildings of the Tennant Creek Telegraph Station that remain on the site today, were completed by the occupants of the station.
+Two years later, the solid stone buildings of the Tennant Creek Telegraph Station, which remain on the site today, were completed by the occupants of the station.
 This is one of the four remaining original telegraph stations in Australia.
 Tennant Creek was the site of Australia's last gold rush during the 1930s and at that time was the third-largest gold producer in Australia.
 The Tennant Creek Telegraph Station remained an isolated outpost until that time.

-Gold was discovered in the ranges three miles north of the current town area in 1926 by J Smith Roberts In 1927 Charles Windley, a telegraph operator, found gold on what would become Tennant Creek's first mine, The Great Northern.
-Australia's last great Gold Rush did not commence, however, until after Frank Juppurla, a local Indigenous man, took gold to telegraph operator Woody Woodruffe in December 1932.
+Gold was discovered in the ranges three miles north of the current town area in 1926 by J Smith Roberts.
+In 1927 Charles Windley, a telegraph operator, found gold on what would become Tennant Creek's first mine, The Great Northern.
+Australia's last great gold rush did not commence, however, until after Frank Juppurla, a local Indigenous man, took gold to telegraph operator Woody Woodruffe in December 1932.
 The population quickly grew to about 600, 60 of whom were women and children.
-"Battery Hill", overlooking the town of Tennant Creek, is the site of one of the last two operating ten-head stamp batteries, a Government owned ore crushing machine.
+"Battery Hill", overlooking the town of Tennant Creek, is the site of one of the last two operating ten-head stamp batteries, a government-owned ore crushing machine.

 The town of Tennant Creek was located 12 km south of the watercourse because the Overland Telegraph Station had been allocated an 11 km reserve.
 Local legend offers a different explanation for the town's location.
 In 1934 Joe Kilgarriff from Alice Springs built the Tennant Creek hotel on the eastern side of the telegraph line, the building supplies being delivered on the first commercial journey of the AEC Roadtrain from Alice Springs.
 The pub still exists and is a historic monument to the early days.